A restraining order, or sometimes referred to as a protective order, is a legally binding court order for someone to stay away from another person.

 - He or she could order a police escort for the abuser to remove personal items from the home.

-This is so the victim can immediately show police the order if the aggressor violates the order.
-It’s up to the victim to call police.
-The order cannot be enforced without cooperation from the victim, and the victim should call the authorities immediately after the violation happens.
-Sometimes, law enforcement can’t intervene if too much time has lapsed between the violation and when the victim made the call.
+This is so the victim can immediately show police the order in case of a violation by the aggressor.
+Then, when this happens, it’s up to the victim to call the police, as the order cannot be enforced without cooperation from the victim.
+Furthermore, the victim should notify the authorities immediately after the violation happens.
+Delays in reporting the violation may sometimes hinder law enforcement’s ability to intervene effectively.

-If you or someone you love is accused of violating a protective order, you need an experienced criminal defense attorney to help with your case.
-Contact Jacqui Ford’s office today.
+If you or someone you love is accused of violating a protective order, you need an experienced criminal defense attorney, like Jacqui Ford, to help with your case.
+Entrust your case with a local attorney with valuable insights into the court system and judges, ensuring the most effective approach within the local legal framework.
+Don’t hesitate to take action.
+We offer a complimentary initial and confidential consultation.
+Contact Jacqui Ford’s office today at 405-604-3200.